Outdoor activities that could trigger allergies

 - Check for pollen forecasts from your local TV and radio stations as well as the internet4.

 - Stay indoors when you know that the pollen and mold counts are high.
 When long periods of exposure cannot be avoided and your symptoms are severe, wear a pollen mask3.

 - Carry an at all times, so you’re prepared in case allergies strike when you’re on-the-go.

 Loratadine (ClaritinⓇ), is an antihistamine that is used to manage , and allergic skin symptoms.

 Loratadine (Claritin®) works in as fast as 15 minutes and lasts for up to 24 hours.6,7 Loratadine (Claritin®) is ideal for those who go outside to work, go to school and play during the day, as it is non-drowsy vs. other antihistamines such as cetirizine and first-generation antihistamines.7,8 Loratadine (Claritin®) is also available in syrup format for kids.

-There are many environmental elements that trigger allergy: dust, smoke, pollution, pet dander , pollen, mold and so much more.
+There are many environmental elements that trigger allergy: dust, smoke, pollution, , pollen, mold and so much more.
 But there are also a number of ways that you can prevent allergic reactions whenever you’re outdoors.
 It is also useful to keep an antihistamine like Loratadine (Claritin®) on hand.
 If symptoms persist, consult your doctor.